ABOUT THE INDIANAPOLIS HIKING CLUB

 hikes are rated as to speed, distance and terrain and a full spectrum

-however challenging hikes (12-20+ miles at a faster pace including hilly terrain) are scheduled frequently.
+of 12-20+ miles at a faster pace including very hilly terrain are scheduled frequently.

-In recent years we have increased the number of "slow and easy" hikes (3-4 miles), which appeal to many of our older members and people recovering from medical issues.
+In recent years we have increased the number of "slow and easy" hikes (2-4 miles), which appeal to some of our older members, people rehabbing from medical issues and folks new to hiking.

-Extended stay trips are planned for a winter weekend at McCormick's Creek SP in March and the Smoky Mountains NP in April for the 26 year in a row.
-We will also offer a number of Florida hikes for our winter snowbirds.
-Of course there will also be our Annual Winter Banquet during the holiday season, summer picnic and Oktoberfest at Gnaw Bone Camp.
+Extended stay trips are planned in 2025 for Gulf Shores, Alabama in January; Hocking Hills SP in Ohio for frozen waterfalls in February; winter weekend at Spring Mill SP in March; the Smoky Mountains NP in April for the 28th year in a row; a Tri-State (IN, KY, IL) trip in May; and the White Mountains of New Hampshire in July.
+We will also offer a number of hikes in Florida for our winter snowbirds.
 Click here to see a list of all the future trips.

 Social Events